 As very little licensing is the responsibility of the state, penalties and fines fall under the powers of the municipalities.
 As far as lien rights go, unlicensed contractors in Wyoming do have rights to mechanics liens.

-The Bottom Line: Protect your payment rights
+The Bottom Line: Licensing can protect contractor payment rights

 If your state has licensing requirements for your trade, get the proper license before you start work — or even bid on a job.
 As we’ve outlined, the penalties for performing unlicensed construction work can be steep.